Bottomline Technologies (de) (NASDAQ:EPAY) Updates Q2 2022 Earnings Guidance

-Bottomline Technologies (de) (NASDAQ:EPAY) updated its second quarter 2022 earnings guidance on Wednesday.
+Bottomline Technologies (de) (NASDAQ:EPAY) issued an update on its second quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $0.240-$0.260 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.290.
 The company issued revenue guidance of $125 million-$127 million, compared to the consensus revenue estimate of $127.65 million.Bottomline Technologies (de) also updated its FY 2022 guidance to $1.110-$1.150 EPS.

-Bottomline Technologies (de) (NASDAQ:EPAY) last posted its quarterly earnings results on Monday, November 8th.
-The technology company reported $0.22 EPS for the quarter, missing the Zacks’ consensus estimate of $0.25 by ($0.03).
+Bottomline Technologies (de) (NASDAQ:EPAY) last posted its quarterly earnings data on Monday, November 8th.
+The technology company reported $0.22 earnings per share for the quarter, missing analysts’ consensus estimates of $0.25 by ($0.03).
 Bottomline Technologies (de) had a negative net margin of 4.47% and a positive return on equity of 0.81%.
-During the same period in the prior year, the firm earned $0.12 EPS.
-As a group, sell-side analysts expect that Bottomline Technologies will post 0.26 earnings per share for the current year.
+During the same quarter in the previous year, the business earned $0.12 earnings per share.
+As a group, equities analysts forecast that Bottomline Technologies will post 0.26 EPS for the current year.

-In other news, CEO Robert A. Eberle sold 1,397 shares of the company’s stock in a transaction on Monday, August 23rd.
-The stock was sold at an average price of $41.40, for a total transaction of $57,835.80.
-The sale was disclosed in a filing with the SEC, which is available through this hyperlink.
-Also, CEO Robert A. Eberle sold 4,000 shares of the company’s stock in a transaction on Wednesday, August 25th.
+In other Bottomline Technologies (de) news, CEO Robert A. Eberle sold 4,000 shares of the company’s stock in a transaction that occurred on Wednesday, August 25th.
 The stock was sold at an average price of $41.89, for a total value of $167,560.00.
-Following the transaction, the chief executive officer now directly owns 479,589 shares in the company, valued at $20,089,983.21.
+Following the completion of the transaction, the chief executive officer now owns 479,589 shares in the company, valued at approximately $20,089,983.21.
+The transaction was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+Also, CEO Robert A. Eberle sold 1,397 shares of the company’s stock in a transaction that occurred on Monday, August 23rd.
+The stock was sold at an average price of $41.40, for a total value of $57,835.80.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 21,836 shares of company stock worth $926,031.
-Insiders own 2.80% of the company’s stock.
+Insiders have sold a total of 21,836 shares of company stock valued at $926,031 in the last quarter.
+Company insiders own 2.80% of the company’s stock.

-A hedge fund recently raised its stake in Bottomline Technologies (de) stock.
-Morgan Stanley lifted its position in shares of Bottomline Technologies (de), Inc. (NASDAQ:EPAY) by 138.2% during the 2nd quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The institutional investor owned 718,992 shares of the technology company’s stock after acquiring an additional 417,173 shares during the quarter.
-Morgan Stanley owned 1.58% of Bottomline Technologies (de) worth $26,661,000 as of its most recent SEC filing.
-90.43% of the stock is owned by hedge funds and other institutional investors.
+A number of hedge funds and other institutional investors have recently added to or reduced their stakes in EPAY.
+Morgan Stanley raised its position in shares of Bottomline Technologies (de) by 138.2% in the 2nd quarter.
+Morgan Stanley now owns 718,992 shares of the technology company’s stock valued at $26,661,000 after purchasing an additional 417,173 shares in the last quarter.
+Bank of New York Mellon Corp raised its position in shares of Bottomline Technologies (de) by 2.5% in the 3rd quarter.
+Bank of New York Mellon Corp now owns 424,058 shares of the technology company’s stock valued at $16,658,000 after purchasing an additional 10,324 shares in the last quarter.
+Finally, LPL Financial LLC raised its position in shares of Bottomline Technologies (de) by 36.1% in the 3rd quarter.
+LPL Financial LLC now owns 9,219 shares of the technology company’s stock valued at $359,000 after purchasing an additional 2,444 shares in the last quarter.
+Hedge funds and other institutional investors own 90.43% of the company’s stock.

 Bottomline Technologies, Inc engages in facilitating electronic payments and transaction settlement between businesses, vendors, and banks.
 It operates through the following segments: Cloud Solutions; Banking Solutions; Payments and Transactional Documents; and Other.
 The Cloud Solutions segment provides customers with SaaS technology offerings that facilitate electronic payment, electronic invoicing, and spend management.